-Jazz leases its fabrication facilities and offices under lease contracts that Jazz can extend until 2027.
+Jazz leases its fabrication facility and offices under lease contracts that Jazz can extend until 2027.
 In 2015, Jazz exercised its option to extend the lease term from 2017 to 2022, while maintaining the option to extend the lease term at its sole discretion from 2022 to 2027.
 Under Jazz amended leases, Jazz's rental payments consist of fixed base rent and fixed management fees and Jazz's pro rata share of certain expenses incurred by the landlord in the ownership of these buildings, including property taxes, building insurance and common area maintenance.
 Jazz and the landlord further amended the lease, setting forth certain obligations of Jazz and the landlord, including certain noise abatement actions at the fabrication facility.
+The landlord has claimed that our noise abatement efforts are not adequate under the terms of the amended lease.
+We do not agree with these claims and are disputing them